 History of the College

-Gwebi College of Agriculture was opened on the grounds of the Gwebi Experimental Station on the Lomagundi Road, 27 km from Salisbury in 1950.
+Gwebi College of Agriculture was opened on the grounds of the Gwebi Experimental Station on the Lomagundi Road, 27 km from Harare (formerly Salisbury at that time) in 1950.

 Short refresher courses had been offered at the agricultural station to returned servicemen from World War II.
 Ian Smith is one of many that attended one of these courses after completing his final year of studies at Rhodes University.